INTER-Mediator/INTER-Mediator/README.md

 - https://demo.inter-mediator.com/INTER-Mediator/samples/

 This demo page works on INTER-Mediator Ver.5.x (Milestone version).
 INTER-Mediator Ver.6 was quite different from previous versions.
-So we have called the Stable version for the final release of Ver.5.
+So we have called the Milestone version for the final release of Ver.5.
 - https://demo.inter-mediator.com/INTER-Mediator_milestone/Samples/

 ## Documentation